 Tonsil stones are small, hard lumps that form on the surface of the tonsils due to a buildup of debris.
-They are typically white or yellowish and are not usually harmful, but they can cause sore throats and halitosis, or bad breath.
+Treatment typically involves surgery to remove the tonsils.

 In this article, we will explain what tonsil stones are, how to remove them, what causes them, and how to prevent them.
 We will also look at any possible complications that may require medical intervention.